MVPavan/mvpavan.github.io/MVPArchive/AI/Courses/EfficientML/Quantization.md

 - Tensor - S,Z are calculated per tensor
 - Channel/Vector - S,Z are calculated per channel
 - Group - S,Z are calculated per group, group size are usually n=32,64,128.. elements
-	- Lets say n=32 and using SQ
+	- Lets say n=32 and using 4-bit SQ, resulting tensor is actually Qed to 4.5 bit
+	- 4-bit (every element is stored in 4 bit) + 0.5 bit (scale in 16 bits for every 32 bits (group size n), 16/32)